My Verdict |★★★☆☆

 Yet the plot is unwieldy and burdened with ‘shoe-horned in’ convenience.
 Blatant fan-service and recycled ideas are shamelessly utilised to cover for the weaker, messier moments in Abrams and Chris Terrio’s screenplay (it doesn’t help that both writers are trying to resolve the disjuncture between the preceding episodes).
 Abrams desperately wants this trilogy to be a coherent whole, trying to create the impression that there’s some forethought to it all, but fails dramatically.
 In doing so, the director ignores The Last Jedi as much as possible.
 No doubt the hysterical backlash to that uneven instalment will give him enough license from the fanbase to accept these retcons, revisions and the cowardly relegation of Kelly Marie Tran.

-However operatic Abrams tries to make the scope of the final battle or the overarching theme resonate throughout the film (that Star Wars has always been about the identity and family you choose), it never genuinely connects at an emotional level.
+However operatic Abrams tries to make the scope of the final battle or the overarching theme resonate throughout the film (that Star Wars has always been about the identity and family you choose), it never connects on an emotional level.
 Instead, much like a Jedi mind-trick, Abrams forces upon us what he wants us feel despite the writing, acting or action falling short.
 Unfortunately, John Williams’ score is often a weapon of choice.
 The symphonies never feel as fresh or involving as they did back in The Last Jedi or even Lucas’ prequel trilogy.
 The familiar leitmotifs are just nostalgic call-backs that feel unearned or compensate for story and characters we’ve been given scant reason to care about.
 Instead of feeling uplifted, entranced or reflective, I was often perplexed, unmoved or bored.

-And so, Star Wars winks out for another unknown amount of time (despite the advertising, we know this isn’t the end of the franchise).
-Our only hope is that now the Skywalker saga is concluded, any future vision for this galaxy far, far away might be braver, bolder or (at least the very least) planned out ahead of time.
+And so Star Wars winks out for another unknown amount of time (despite the advertising, we know this isn’t the end of the franchise).
+Our only hope is that now the Skywalker saga is concluded, any future vision for this galaxy far, far away might be braver, bolder or (at the very least) planned out ahead of time.